-‘Teen Mom’ Nude Photo Leak!
-Is Kailyn Lowry Trying To Get Back At Javi Marroquin By Posting His Naked Selfies?
+‘Teen Mom’ Nude Photo Leak: Is Kailyn Lowry Trying To Get Back At Javi Marroquin By Posting His Naked Selfies?

 “We’re trying to do the best we can for our kids because they are what really matter,” Lowry shared in the middle of the divorce.

 Speaking of the divorce, Radar Online is reporting that fans bashed Lowry over how she told Isaac about the split.
-On the latest episode of Teen Mom 2, Isaac asked his mom if he could have a Jurassic Park themed room in his new house.
+On the latest episode of Teen Mom 2, Isaac asked his mom if he could have a Jurassic Park-themed room in his new house.
 Lowry told him that she didn’t think he would have his own room in Marroquin’s house, which fans didn’t appreciate.

 “Omg Isaac asking about his room.
 And she doesn’t even comfort him,” one fan wrote.